snowblossomcoin/snowblossom/UPDATE-NOTES.md

 This will take some time (maybe an hour) and do a lot of IO.
 After this, the database compaction will be run and the size will return to normal.
 If you run out of storage during this process, the easy thing to do is either remove the database directory (pointed to by db_path) and resync or increase the volume size.

+For sharding, if not specified each node will follow shard 0 and all shards under shard 0, which is all shards.
+So for now, no configuration changes need to be made.

 ### MrPlow - Mining Pool